-Many applications written for the Java Virtual Machine are concurrent — meaning, programs like servers and databases are required to serve many requests, occurring concurrently and competing for computational resources.
+Many applications written for the Java Virtual Machine are concurrent — meaning, programs like servers and databases, that are required to serve many requests, occurring concurrently and competing for computational resources.
 Project Loom is intended to significantly reduce the difficulty of writing efficient concurrent applications, or, more precisely, to eliminate the tradeoff between simplicity and efficiency in writing concurrent programs.

 One of Java's most important contributions when it was first released, over twenty years ago, was the easy access to threads and synchronization primitives.
 Java threads (either used directly, or indirectly through, for example, Java servlets processing HTTP requests) provided a relatively simple abstraction for writing concurrent applications.
 These days, however, one of the main difficulties in writing concurrent programs that meet today's requirements is that the software unit of concurrency offered by the runtime — the thread — cannot match the scale of the domain's unit of concurrency, be it a user, a transaction or even a single operation.
 Even if the unit of application concurrency is coarse — say, a session, represented by single socket connection — a server can handle upward of a million concurrent open sockets, yet the Java runtime, which uses the operating system's threads for its implementation of Java threads, cannot efficiently handle more than a few thousand.
 A mismatch in several orders of magnitude has a big impact.

 Programmers are forced to choose between modeling a unit of domain concurrency directly as a thread and lose considerably in the scale of concurrency a single server can support, or use other constructs to implement concurrency on a finer-grained level than threads (tasks), and support concurrency by writing asynchronous code that does not block the thread running it.